paulfioravanti/dotfiles/README.md

 ```

 Once setup has finished, restart computer and run the `update` function that
-is contained in the `zshrc` file (zsh should have been installed during setup):
+is contained in the `zshrc` file (zsh should have been installed during the
+bootstrap process):

 ```sh
 update